maiziezhoulab/Bfimpute/README.md

 If other clustering methods implemented in the future is more powerful, we can easily use them and replace our clustering step by building a function.
-The input of function `ccluster` should be a matrix with points to cluster as columns and rows as features.
+The input of function `ccluster` should be a matrix with points to cluster as columns and rows as features, while the output is a vector of cluster result.

 We present `kmeans` as an example here:
 ```R